 We tell you where to get the best possible price for all your extra stuff.

 Believe it or not, winter soon will be a thing of the past.
 And with spring will come the nearly irresistible urge to purge your house of all the extra stuff lurking in the closets, hanging out in the garage or hiding under your kids’ beds.
+And now you have to ask how to sell your stuff.

 While a yard sale can be a quick and easy way to unload all those extras, you’ll never get top dollar for items sold to local bargain hunters.
 If your goal is to make as much money as possible, here are some of the best places to sell your stuff.